quipucords/qpc/CONTRIBUTING.rst

 Before working on a new feature or a bug, please browse `existing issues`_ to see whether it has been previously discussed.
-If the change in question is a bigger one, it's always good to discuss before you starting working on it.
+If the change in question is a bigger one, it's always good to discuss before you start working on it.